weleoka/Lab2/host/Create_Test_Environment.md

 docker rm -f mysql-test web vpn dns bugzilla
 ```

-The above docker-compose command will not return control to you.
-The system will seem hung, but it is not hung.
-If you want to quit the docker compose application, you need to do a cntl-c.

-Since you can no longer use the session, you should start a 2nd SSH client session, so please do that now.

-Optional: As an alternative to another session, you can use a session manager, such as tmux.
+Optional: You may wish to use a session manager, which supports multiple tabbed interfaces, such as tmux.
+You can find tutorials on YouTube.

 ## Verify that the Web server is Running